gregwhitaker/webflux-rsocket-example/README.md

 # webflux-rsocket-example
-An example of building Spring WebFlux services using RSocket as the communication protocol.
+An example of building Spring WebFlux services using [RSocket](http://www.rsocket.io) as the communication protocol.

 The example exposes two RSocket services via Spring WebFlux and streams random letter and number data to a web broswer via SSE streaming.

+## Projects
+The example contains the following projects:

+* [client](/client) - REST API that calls the letter and number backend RSocket services.

+* [model](/model) - Domain model shared among the services.

+* [letter-service](/letter-service) - RSocket service that generates random letters.

+* [number-service](/number-service) - RSocket service that generates random numbers.

 ## Building the Example
 Run the following command to build the example: